braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/news_feed/read_unread_indicators.md

 ---

-# Read & Unread Indicators
+# Read & unread indicators

 Braze allows you to optionally toggle on an Unread/Read indicator on News Feed cards as pictured below:

 ![UnreadvsRead][25]

-## Enabling the Indicators
+## Enabling the indicators

 In order to enable this functionality add the following line to your `braze.xml` file: